The Charlotte Region’s Global Economic Vision

 - Adapted from “The Coming Jobs War” by Jim Clifton

-The Charlotte region is fortunate with rich assets including water, energy, air quality, education, finance, health care, roads, the airport and a skilled labor force.
+The Charlotte region is fortunate to have rich assets, including water, energy, air quality, education, finance, healthcare, roads, the airport and a skilled labor force.

 The economic future of the Charlotte region is limited only by our collective imaginations and will to seize the opportunities to achieve our vision one person and one organization at a time.
 The next decade will be exciting, dynamic and prosperous!

-- Learn to “create things” better than our competitors by adopting entrepreneurialism and innovation as prominent and core values of the region and provide support for innovation and new business creators.
+- Creating things better than our competitors by adopting entrepreneurialism and innovation as prominent and core values of the region and provide support for innovation and new business creators.

-- “Make things” better than our competitors by growing our advanced manufacturing base and providing these businesses with world-class employees through exemplary education and training success.
+- Making things better than our competitors by growing our advanced manufacturing base and providing these businesses with world-class employees through exemplary education and training success.

-- “Move things” better than our competitors through the new intermodal center at the Charlotte-Douglas International Airport.
+- Moving things better than our competitors through the new intermodal center at the Charlotte Douglas International Airport.
 We will move people and goods faster, cheaper and more efficiently through the consolidation of train, truck, air and ship transportation.
 In the process, we will become a natural leader in logistics and supply-chain management.